thesomewhatyou/pong-maybe/README.md

 **Quantum Superposition** (SPACE)
 - Ball exists in multiple states simultaneously
 - Creates ghost balls at different positions
-- Collapses to random state when observed
+- Collapses to a random state when observed

 **Dimensional Rifts** (Q)
 - Create wormholes for instant teleportation